NolanNicholson/chest/README.md

 ## TODO

 ### Correctness
+* BUG: Pawns can "jump over" other pieces when double-pushing.
 * Add tests to validate that move generation is correct.
 * Implement threefold repetition and the fifty-move rule for detecting draws.